Alert Message Please update your browser.

 What is a VA loan?

-A VA loan is a partially guaranteed by VA and is available for current servicemembers, veterans and their spouses.
+A VA loan is partially guaranteed by VA and provided by private lenders, such as banks and mortgage companies and is available for current servicemembers, veterans and their spouses.
 They often have lower interest rates and often don’t require a down payment.
 VA loans started during WWII to help veterans get reacclimated to society after coming home from war, or to help spouses who lost their partners.
 There are certain criteria you must possess to qualify for a VA loan.

 How do I qualify for a VA loan?